dusadrian/declared/README.md

-excellent packages available for these purposes, such as [haven](https://haven.tidyverse.org/) and [labelled](http://larmarange.github.io/labelled/), they have some fundamental design features that run, in some situations, against the user’s expectations.
+excellent packages available for these purposes, such as [haven](https://haven.tidyverse.org/) and [labelled](http://larmarange.github.io/labelled/), they have some fundamental design features that run, in some situations, against users' expectations.
 This has a lot to do with the treatment of declared missing values, that are instrumental for the social sciences.
-The aim of `declared` is to offer an alternative class, `declared()`, whilst ensuring as much compatibility as possible with these packages popular packages.
+The aim of `declared` is to offer an alternative class called `"declared"`, whilst ensuring as much compatibility as possible with these popular packages.

 ## Installation

-You can install the development version of declared using this command:
+The development version of package `declared` can be installed using this
+command:

 ``` r
 install.packages("declared", repos = "dusadrian.r-universe.dev")